abdulGitHb/nextplate/src/content/homepage/_index.md

     description: "Welcome to new possibilities <br> in Recruitment..."

   - title: "ROI"
-    description: "The new ROI- A Return <br> on Individual"
+    description: "The new ROI- Return <br> on Individual"

   - title: "It Works"
     description: "We get Jobs working <br> with people"